lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial3/tutorial.rst

 ..  container:: figurelegend

-    a) Temperature, :math:`T`, of the water reservoir as a function of the time, :math:`t`.
+    Figure: a) Temperature, :math:`T`, of the water reservoir as a function of the time, :math:`t`.
 The horizontal dashed line is the target temperature of :math:`300 \text{K}`. b) Evolution of the system density, :math:`\rho`, with :math:`t`